 Marriage and Family Therapy Program

 SCSU has an on-site MFT program that focuses on “the self-of-the-therapist” development and counselor identity.
-As the program markets itself as highly personalizable, students could complete the 51 credits in two or three years.
+As the program markets itself as highly customizable, students could complete the 51 credits in two or three years.
 Students work through coursework exploring ethics, research, theories, and best practices, then gradually move into working directly with clients in a highly supervised on-site family clinic.
 In the program’s final year, program participants will move to an off-site clinic for their internship practicum.

 Central Connecticut State University: